FANTASTIC TALES!

 Haole, pronounced ‘howlie’, has long been used as a sobriquet, or outright slur, for a person not native to Hawaii or Polynesia, though these days it mostly just means ‘white folk.’

-The literal translation though, is ‘without breath,’ and I believe this originated because of the original explorers’ and invaders’ ignorance of, and/or disdain for, the traditional Hawaiian custom of exchanging Ha, the breath of life, as a greeting.
+The literal translation though, is ‘without breath,’ and I believe this originated because of the original European invaders’ ignorance of the traditional Hawaiian custom of exchanging Ha, the breath of life, as a greeting.

 This exchange of breath is done when two people press together the bridge of their noses while inhaling at the same time.
 It’s a Hawaiian greeting that welcomes the other person into their space by sharing the breath of life, and the mana it transmits.
 The first westerners to arrive were too prudish and upright to embrace such a custom, and so would withdraw their head, and offer a hand to shake instead, therefore, they were Haole – without breath.